404Croove/digital-literacy-project/README.md

 ## 📄 Final Report

-The complete project report is available in the `report/` folder of this repository.
+The complete project report is available in the `report` folder of this repository.

 ---